 - Participate in all required PNW CyberCorps Program workshops and required activities.

-- Meet with the project team and the placement office at PNW, MVCC, or Ivy Tech to secure summer intern and full time placement.
+- Meet with the project team and the placement office at PNW to secure summer intern and full time placement.

 - Willing to take security clearance and background check required for federal, local, or tribal government employment.